flutter-it/docs/docs/documentation/watch_it/observing_commands.md

 ## Why `watch_it` + command_it?

-Commands encapsulate async operations and track their execution state (`isExecuting`, `value`, `errors`). `watch_it` allows your widgets to reactively rebuild when these states change, creating a seamless user experience without manual state management.
+Commands encapsulate async operations and track their execution state (`isRunning`, `value`, `errors`). `watch_it` allows your widgets to reactively rebuild when these states change, creating a seamless user experience without manual state management.

 **Benefits:**
 - **Automatic loading states** - No need to manually track `isLoading` booleans